tamchow/UniversalTuringMachine/README.md

 A simple yet flexible Universal Turing Machine simulator in pure Scala.

-This program is now entirely in a functional style - everything is a `val` and uses the immutable collection `scala.Vector` as a default.
+This program is entirely in a functional style - everything is a `val` and uses the immutable collections.

 I guess this will require Scala 2.10.0 or higher to build, I use Scala 2.11.8.